 Or just do it yourself.
-Make flyers and posters and advertise your skills in local libraries, train stations, pubs or even stick leaflets through letterboxes in your area.
+Make flyers and posters and advertise your skills in local libraries, train stations, pubs or even put leaflets through letterboxes in your area.

-When there are general elections or local elections, someone has to sit in the various voting offices to tick people off as they come in and go out and generally check that it is all happening properly and democratically.
+When there is a General Election or any local elections, someone has to sit in the voting office to tick people off as they come in and go.
+This ensures everything happening is done properly and democratically.

 That’s the job of a poll clerk, and it’s pretty well paid as you can see in our article here.

-Get in touch with your local Council to have your name put on the list so that once the next election comes around, you can have that lovely money for basically sitting around!
+Get in touch with your local council to have your name put on the list.
+Then once the next election comes around you can take advantage.

-If you’re into green energy (and well done if you are!) you can sell surplus energy to the national grid.
+If you’re making use of sustainable energy you can sell surplus energy back to the National Grid.

-- A programme of what are called ‘Feed-in Tariffs’ (FiTs)—an income from every kilowatt hour generated – is available.
-All renewable energy qualifies, check on the Feed-in Tariffs site for more info.
+- A programme of what are called ‘Feed-in Tariffs’ (FiTs), provides income from every kilowatt hour generated in your home.
+All renewable energy qualifies so check on the Feed-in Tariffs site for more info.

-- In 2011, the Renewable Heat Incentive became another potential source of income where you could also receive a tariff for renewable heat sources (RHI).
+- Renewable Heat Incentive became another potential source of income where you could also receive a tariff for renewable heat sources (RHI).

 Renewable energy, which is suitable for domestic use, includes solar energy, wind turbines, water turbines, ground source heat pumps or biomass boilers and stoves.

-These various technologies are designed to last 20 to 25 years but they do cost to install.
-However, over time, you should be able to make that money back…and more.
+These various technologies are designed to last 20 to 25 years but they do cost money to install.
+However, over time, you should be able to make that money back and earn a profit.

 There is a variety of government grants available to householders installing renewable energy technology.

 Do you have a driveway, garage or private parking space that you don’t use?
-Do you live somewhere popular like the centre of town, near a station or near a sports ground?
+Do you live somewhere popular like the centre of town, near a train station or sports ground?
 You could make money by renting out your space.